-Bravo’s flagship venture for the 30th season is the creation of the New Works Fund with a mission to nurture the creation of new music by today’s most innovative composers, and also to present the incredible wealth of venerated music by the leading composers of the 20th and 21st centuries.
-This season, Bravo! commissioned five world premieres—four works for orchestra and one for chamber.
+This project's mission is to nurture the creation of new music by today’s most innovative composers and to present the incredible wealth of venerated music by the leading composers of the 20th and 21st centuries.

 Equally at home in the worlds of bluegrass and classical, eclectic bass virtuoso and Grammy-winning composer Edgar Meyer writes music that swings and sighs, offering category-defying ruminations on what America sounds like, brimming with foot-tapping energy that is both folksy and stunningly virtuosic.